isomerpages/mci-m3-old/media-centre/videos/_posts/2021-05-18-jom-singgah-m3-jurong.md

 Huda Ali visits M³@Jurong to meet Dian, a youth mentor under Project SOAR, to find out more on their efforts in helping fellow youths!

-To find out more on M3 at Jurong, follow them on:
+To find out more on M³@Jurong, follow them on [Facebook](https://www.facebook.com/m3atjurong/) and [Instagram](https://www.instagram.com/m3atjurong/)!

-Facebook - www.facebook.com/m3atjurong/ <br>
-Instagram - www.instagram.com/m3atjurong/